fabriguespe/frame-subscribe-button/README.md

 # Subscribe Button Frame with XMTP Consent

-This tutorial will guide you through the process of creating a frame, the first opt-in message, and a subscribe button for consent confirmation using the XMTP network.
+This guide will walk you through creating a frame, opt-in message, and a subscribe button using XMTP for consent confirmation.

 <details>
 <summary><h3>Prerequisites</h3></summary>

-This guide will provide you with the initial steps necessary to embark on your journey.
+This guide will provide you with the initial steps necessary to for setting up your environment.

 #### Environment Variables